 The Miranda House Adventure Club was started in 2006 by enthusiastic students and faculty members.
 Its motto is Saahas...Feel the Risk.
 The club aims at encouraging students to go beyond their perceived limits, develop self-reliance, self-discipline, and team work.
 Activities like River Rafting Expeditions, Trekking, Rope Rappelling that focus on nurturing the ability to plan, organize and take decisions, and foster qualities of cooperation, time management, leadership, and problem solving are organized each year by specialists in the field.
-In 2014-16 the club facilitated the participation of students and teachers in a three days certificate course in still water sports at Pong Dam, Himachal Pradesh in collaboration with the Atal Bihari Vajpayee Institute of Mountaineering and Allied Sports.
+In 2016-17 a three-day camp was organized in the wilderness of Mahendrapur, a campsite in Uttarakhand, where students were engaged in rope activities and trek through dense forest.